maximreza/ROM-Bootloader-QSG/Readme.md

 5. At this stage you may want to test communication by typing **"i"** in the terminal followed by **Enter**.
 The part should respond by sending its unique serial number (USN) as shown below.
     ![Alt text](resources/ULDR_prompt.png)

-6. The internal boot loader only accepts files in `.srec` format, but [MaximSDK](https://www.analog.com/en/design-center/evaluation-hardware-and-software/software/software-download.html?swpart=sfw0010820a) does **not** generate this format by default; SREC has to be explicitly enabled.
+6. The internal bootloader only accepts files in `.srec` format, but [MaximSDK](https://www.analog.com/en/design-center/evaluation-hardware-and-software/software/software-download.html?swpart=sfw0010820a) does **not** generate this format by default; SREC has to be explicitly enabled.
    - *For Eclipse users*: Right-click on the **project** and select **properties**.
 Under the C/C++ build option, un-click the box shown and type  `make release`.
 Hit **Apply** and rebuild your project. ![Alt text](resources/Eclipse_settings.png)
    Make sure that the `.srec` file is built by looking at the Eclipse output.![Alt text](resources/Eclispe_output.png)
    - *For Command-line users*: Simply add `release` to the command line.